2023: God has proclaimed Tinubu's victory– Oyetola

 Oyetola pointed out that Tinubu is capable and experienced to solve the nation’s challenges including poor economy and insecurity.

-“Tinubu popularity is well grounded in Osun state.
-He has been with us in Osun since 1999, he contributed heavily to emergence of progressive victory in this state.
+“Tinubu popularity is well grounded in Osun State.
+He has been with us in Osun since 1999, he contributed heavily to the emergence of progressive victory in this state.

 Earlier, the State party chairman, Prince Gboyega Famodun urged the party faithful to canvass for votes in their various vicinities.